 a latex coating used to bond to usually un-paintable, slick surfaces like pvc, fiberglass, ceramic tile, glass and laminate.

 is specifically made for new drywall.
 There are two types, standard drywall primer which is thinner and usually a little cheaper and high-build drywall primer made to fill in little imperfections like pits and scratches in joint compound.

 used mainly on trim molding as a good foundation for an enamel finish because it tends to level and smooth the surface.
-Easily sanded between coats and bonds well with finish paint.
+It sands easily between coats and bonds well with finish paint.
 Usually alkyd-based although latex is also available but it typically doesn't stand up as well.
-Alkyd should always be used under an oil or alkyd enamel top coat, but it will improve the finish of latex enamels as well.
+Alkyd should always be used under an oil or alkyd enamel top coat but it will improve the finish of latex enamels as well.

-may be interior or exterior and used for drywall, plaster, wood, aluminum, masonry and generally any surface except steel and iron.
+may be for interior or exterior surfaces and used for drywall, plaster, wood, aluminum, masonry, and generally any surface except steel and iron.
 This is not very durable and will not work well on exterior surfaces as it tends to lose its bond when water comes in contact.

 is clear and made especially for bare masonry especially brick where a natural finish is desired.
 If the surface is to be painted, a latex primer will do the job.
 Allow at least 1 month for new masonry to cure before priming or sealing.